Generic Name: tofacitinib (Oral route)

 You will need to have a skin test for tuberculosis before you start using this medicine.
 Tell your doctor if you or anyone in your home has ever had a positive reaction to a tuberculosis skin test.

 Your body's ability to fight infection may be reduced while you are using tofacitinib.
-It is very important that you call your doctor at the first sign of any infection.
-Check with your doctor right away if you have any of the following symptoms while using this medicine: fever, chills, cough, flu-like symptoms, or unusual tiredness or weakness.
+It is very important that you call your doctor at the first sign of an infection.
+Check with your doctor right away if you have a fever, chills, cough, flu-like symptoms, or unusual tiredness or weakness.